Applying for Aid

 University of California Davis, Code #001313 (include a housing code on the form)

-File your FAFSA as soon after January 1 as possible.
-Although the FAFSA requests "actual" tax information, estimates are acceptable and may be used to meet the March 2 priority deadline by choosing the “will file” option during application.
-If you have completed your taxes, we recommend using the IRS Data Retrieval Tool available through FAFSA to directly access your tax returns from a secure IRS web site to simplify providing income information.
+File your FAFSA as soon as possible, do not wait until you have been admitted.
+The IRS Data Retrieval Tool available through FAFSA can directly access your tax returns from a secure IRS web site to simplify providing income information.

 Provide your email address on the FAFSA.
 This allows the Federal Processor to send you e-mail when your FAFSA is received and processed and direct you to a web site to view your Student Aid Report (SAR) and make corrections.